This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ChooseMazola #CollectiveBias

 You may like Grilled Chicken Fajita Lettuce Wraps, too.
 This is such a tasty weeknight meal!
 You’re going to love this Easy Vegetarian Stuffed Peppers recipe, so write down what you need, get a bottle of Mazola Corn Oil, and let’s get cooking.

-	- 3 bell peppers (green, orange & red) halved lengthwise, seeds and cores removed
+- 2 green bell peppers halved lengthwise, seeds and cores removed

 - 31 oz canned black beans, rinsed

 - 4 oz Mexican blend shredded cheese

 - 10 oz diced tomatoes with juice (with or without chiles)